Tensor Train Decomposition for Adversarial Attacks on Computer Vision Models

 In this work, we presented a new method TETRADAT for untargeted adversarial query-based black-box attacks on computer vision models.
 Our approach is based on gradient-free optimization with the low-rank tensor train format and additional dimensionality reduction by using the semantic attribution map of the target image.
 TETRADAT with a constant set of hyperparameters demonstrates a high percentage of successful attacks for various modern neural network models in comparison with well-known alternative black-box methods, while image distortion in many cases turns out to be negligible.
-As part of the further work, we plan to extend our approach to targeted attacks and other relevant problems, including label-based and universal attacks. \acks{Andrei Chertkov was supported by Non-Commercial Foundation for Support of Science and Education ``INTELLECT'', and he thanks Dr. Konstantin Anokhin for productive discussions on the topic of this work.
-Ivan Oseledets was supported by the Ministry of Science and Higher Education of the Russian Federation (Grant No. 075-15-2020-801).} 0.2in
+As part of the further work, we plan to extend our approach to targeted attacks and other relevant problems, including label-based and universal attacks.